Sunday, January 7, 2024

 Pros -

-+ A strong cosmic and stars narrative motif permeates everything and gives it a distinct identity.
++ A strong cosmic and stars motif permeates everything and gives it a distinct identity.

 + Overarching narrative is well built up and provides a sense of intrigue and forward momentum.